Akkamma Stalinum Pathrose Gandhiyum

-5 January 2015 and 3 July 2015 for 129 Episodes, Asianet channel.
+5 January 2015 and 3 July 2015 for 129 episodes on Asianet.
 Veena Nair and Shaju played the title characters.
-The series was telecasted from Monday to Thursdays.
-The show ended in 6 months and was replaced by the horror series "7 rathrikal".
+The series was telecast from Monday to Thursdays.
+The show ended after six months and was replaced by the horror series 7 Rathrikal.
 This is rebroadcast in Asianet Plus.

 Plot

-The story revolves around the journey of a married couple Akkamma Stalin and Pathros Gandhi who differ on their Political views: Akkamma is a communist, Patros is a congressman.
+The story revolves around the journey of a married couple Akkamma Stalin and Pathros Gandhi who differ on their political views: Akkamma is a communist, Patros is a congressman.
 The story highlights different types of political parody happening in Kerala and the view of the characters on it.